karanjakhar/karanjakhar/README.md

 Full Stack Developer || Computer Vision
 ---------------------------------------

 I have been working on Computer Vision applications for 3 years.
-I have developed them and also developed there interfaces.
+I learned full stack development by build Computer vision applications backend and frontend.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://karanjakhar.netlify.app/](http://https://karanjakhar.netlify.app/)